Ray and Ada's Story

 Life in the nursing home wasn’t easy for Ray.
 Because his disability made communication difficult, Ray found it very hard for him connect with other people.
 He missed his freedom, and – being a celebrated chef – the food wasn’t up to his usual standards!
 But, worst of all, Ray hardly ventured outside.
 Even though Ada visited him regularly, she simply wasn’t able to help him get in and out of his wheelchair or into her car.

 But now, with the support of the NDIS and Plan Partners, that’s all changed.
 Not only did the NDIS provide funding for a physiotherapist, it also allowed Ray to access a support worker who can take him out of his nursing home and into the community.
-Quincy, Ray’s Support Coordinator and Plan Manager from Plan Partners, found the perfect support worker for his situation.
-Not only do they speak Chinese, they’re also strong enough to support Ray and take him around town, giving him back his much-needed freedom.
+His Support Coordinator from Plan Partners managed to find the perfect support worker for his situation.
+Not only does his support worker speak Chinese, he is also strong enough to support Ray and take him around town, giving him back his much-needed freedom.

 Together with Ada, Ray and his support worker now regularly make trips to the shopping centre, the park or to visit family and friends.
 And at long last, Ray’s been able to get some authentic Chinese food from his favourite restaurant again.